-The profession of environmental and natural resources law offers exciting opportunities for Lewis and Clark Law graduates, over a thousand of whom have gone on to interesting careers across the United States and all over the world.
+The profession of environmental, natural resources, and energy law offers exciting opportunities for Lewis and Clark Law graduates, over a thousand of whom have gone on to interesting careers across the United States and all over the world.

 The field is vast.
 Most of our graduates work in private law firms, government agencies, and nonprofit offices.
 Some work for international organizations; others teach environmental law in colleges or law schools.
 Some graduates find themselves in exciting non-traditional careers.

-Here are only a few examples of what our graduates are doing in the environmental and natural resources field.
+Here are only a few examples of what our graduates are doing in the environmental, natural resources , and energy law field.